john-cd/rust_howto/bk/src/language/lifetimes.md

 {{#include ../refs/link-refs.md}}

 <div class="hidden">
-TODO review [common-rust-lifetime-misconceptions~github]
+TODO review [common-rust-lifetime-misconceptions~repo]

 review

-- [Common Rust Lifetime Misconceptions][common-rust-lifetime-misconceptions~github]↗.
+- [Common Rust Lifetime Misconceptions][common-rust-lifetime-misconceptions~repo]↗.
 - [The mutable reference I return from a function in Rust seems to violate the borrowing rules — how is this possible?][reddit~the_mutable_reference_i_return_from_a_function_in].

 </div>